 Ask 100 IT professionals for the definition of a full-stack developer and each would be different.
 There are simply too many ways this job can be defined, and because of this, they’re often combined and cause confusion amongst hiring managers and candidates.
 However, we are going to demystify the full-stack developer.
 Below you will find the full dissection of the “full-stack developer” including the difference between the front and back-end skillsets, how to identify when you need one, and the best way to find great developers.

-How Can I Identify A Full-Stack Developer On A Job Description Or Resume?
+How Can I Identify A Full-Stack Developer On A Resume?

 You may have looked through job descriptions or applications and wondered, what exactly IS a full-stack developer?
 What can they do?
 How can they positively affect my business?
 A quick search online leads you to the following: a full-stack developer is specialized in everything from front-end to back-end OR a developer who has a general knowledge in all steps from concept to finished product OR a fictional figure with a virtually unattainable skill set.

 Does That Mean A Full-Stack Developer Isn’t Real?

 If it’s unattainable, why do people advertise it?
 It’s because developers are more in demand now than ever.
 According to labor statistics: “Employment of web developers is projected to grow 13 percent from 2018 to 2028, much faster than the average for all occupations.
 Demand will be driven by the growing popularity of mobile devices and ecommerce.”